1000nettles/hey-wait/README.md

 ## Known Limitations :x:

+* In the 0.8.x, patterning of Hey, Wait! tiles is not working (sorry!)
 * No rotation allowed on Hey, Wait! tiles
 * Updating a Hey, Wait!
 Tile's reaction animation without refreshing the Scene will show the old reaction to players
 * Chat macros executed will always be from the GM's name, not the token who triggered the tile